 I’m a firm believer that your book cover is one of the most important keys to marketing success.
 If you want to go the extra mile, you can receive three stunning book mockups, and it won’t cost you a penny.
 These help present your work in the most professional light possible and are highly recommended for any self-published author with an eye for attractive marketing.

-Author Tools Summary
+Tools for Authors Summary

 In a nutshell, the key purpose behind using tools at each stage of the process should be to achieve the following results: